s-h-w-e-t/react-exercise/README.md

 ReactJs,
 Jest

+To start the application run -

+  npm start

 This project gets data from public api - https://wizard-world-api.herokuapp.com/Houses

 A loader is displayed when data from api is fetched.